 How to Calculate Gas Mileage

 Fuel economy is often measured in miles per gallon, or mpg, in the US.
-It’s is a measure of how efficiently a vehicle uses fuel.
+It’s a measure of how efficiently a vehicle uses fuel.
 Improving fuel economy can reduce the cost to travel the same distance.